 But really, there is some other good news about getting help with financial issues around.
 Putting aside the time frame and urgency/emergency issue, you can begin by looking on the internet for local resources.
 The answers you need are there and the internet helps in so many ways.
 But before you go there, here is where to start when you can’t pay your bills.

 Don’t Ignore Your Creditors

 Often when people don’t have the money to pay their bills, they stop opening their mail.
 They just can’t bear to look at all the balance they owe, but it’s important to know where you stand.
 Ignoring your bills and your creditors will just make things worse when your services are shut off or your debts go to collections.

 Instead, contact your creditors and explain your situation.
-If there are extenuating circumstances like you’re temporarily unemployed, had unexpected medical bills or something similar, let them know.
+If there are extenuating circumstances like you’re temporarily unemployed, had unexpected medical bills, or something similar, let them know.
 Tell them that you want to pay your bills but you need a little flexibility right now, like a lower minimum payment, an extended due date, or a lower interest rate.
 Creditors would rather have some of what you owe rather than none at all, so they may be willing to negotiate the terms.
 This is true whether it’s student loans, credit cards, or other types of debt.

 Sell your junk.
 One man’s trash is another man’s treasure.
 Your old music CDs, video games, books, clothes, etc. can get you some fast cash.
-Even items that don’t work can have value…I sold an inoperative PlayStation3 on Ebay last year so that someone else can repair and resell it.
+Even items that don’t work can have value…I sold an inoperative PlayStation3 on Ebay years ago so that someone else can repair and resell it.

 Get a second job or a side hustle to earn additional money.
 Even a part time gig at a fast food outlet 10 hours a week will earn you several hundred a month and maybe some free food.
 Or work for yourself by babysitting, dog walking, selling crafts, or one of hundreds of other ways you can make a little extra dough.